CSE232-MSU/CSE232/labs/lab09.md

 set 3
 ```

-Note that it is both sorted and annotated with length since both flags were present.
+Note that this output is both sorted and annotated with length since both flags were present.

+Your program should silently ignore any other flags that it doesn't know how to deal with.

 ### Trivia